Buccaneers’ Antonio Brown, two others suspended for misrepresenting vaccination status

 None of the players was immediately available to comment.

+“Mr. Brown is vaccinated and continues to support the vaccine for any person for whom it is appropriate,” Brown’s attorney, Sean Burstyn, said in a written statement Thursday.
+“The NFL made its determination and, instead of going through the drawn out and distracting process of challenging the outcome, Mr. Brown wrapped this up promptly and he will use this time as an opportunity to treat his ankle injury.”

-Brown’s attorney, Sean Burstyn, had said when the accusation first was reported last month that Brown had expressed that he was vaccinated.
+Burstyn had said when the accusation first was reported last month that Brown had expressed that he was vaccinated.
 The Buccaneers said then that “no irregularities were observed” in the vaccination cards submitted by the team’s players.

 The chef, Steven Ruiz, initially made the allegation last month in a report by the Tampa Bay Times.
 Ruiz also told the paper that Brown owed him $10,000.
 The NFL said at the time that it had been in contact with the Buccaneers and would review the matter.